google-github-actions/create-cloud-deploy-release/README.md

 There are a few ways to authenticate this action.
 The caller must have permissions to access the secrets being requested.

-You will need to authenticate to Google Cloud as a service account with the following roles:

--   Cloud Deploy Releaser (`roles/clouddeploy.releaser`)
-    -   Can create and retrieve releases and rollouts

-This service account needs to be a member of the service account used by Cloud Deploy, with role `Service Account User`.
-To grant a user permissions for a service account, use one of the methods found in [Configuring Ownership and access to a service account](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_user_for_a_service_account)

-By default, Cloud Deploy itself will use the `Compute Engine default service account`, `(PROJECT_NUMBER-compute@developer.gserviceaccount.com)` as described in the documentation for [IAM within Cloud Deploy][cd-iam].
-This service account must have the `roles/clouddeploy.jobRunner` role in the Cloud Deploy project.
-Alternatively you may choose to configure Cloud Deploy to use a custom service account [as detailed in the Cloud Deploy documentation][cd-custom-sa].

-The service account used by Cloud Deploy additionally needs permisisons that allow deployment of a service to your target runtime, [GKE][gke] or [Cloud Run][cloud-run], as described in the following sections.

-### Cloud Run Authorization

-To deploy to Cloud Run, the service account used by Cloud Deploy needs the following permissions:

--   Cloud Run Developer (`roles/run.developer`)
-    -   Read and write access to all Cloud Run resources.

-The service account additionally needs to be a member of the service account used by Cloud Run, with role `Service Account User`.
-This may be the `Compute Engine default service account, (PROJECT_NUMBER-compute@developer.gserviceaccount.com)` or a custom service account, depending on your configuration.
-To grant a user permissions for a service account, use one of the methods found in [Configuring Ownership and access to a service account](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_user_for_a_service_account)

-### GKE Authorization

-To deploy to GKE, the service account used by Cloud Deploy needs the following permissions:

--   Kubernetes Engine Developer (`roles/container.developer`)
-    -   Provides access to Kubernetes API objects inside clusters.

 ### Via google-github-actions/auth

 Use [google-github-actions/auth](https://github.com/google-github-actions/auth)